TolikPylypchuk/SharpHook/docs/articles/native.md

 - `MouseWheel` - raised when the mouse wheel is scrolled.

-`UioHookEvent` also contains the `Time` and `Mask` fields. `Time` represents the time of the event, but it's not a timestamp - it's a synthetic value which should be used only to compare it to other events' times. `Mask` contains the state of keyboard modifiers and the mouse state at the time of the event.
+`UioHookEvent` also contains the `Time` and `Mask` fields. `Time` is the event's UNIX timestamp. `Mask` contains the state of keyboard modifiers and the mouse state at the time of the event.

 Lastly, `UioHookEvent` contains the `Reserved` field.
 This field can be set inside the event handler and libuiohook will consume it.
 Currently only one setting is supported - suppressing the event propagation.
 If it's set then libuiohook will not propagate the event further and it will effectively be blocked.
 The `Reserved` field should be set synchronously i.e. on the same thread which handles the event.
+Supressing events works only on Windows and macOS.

 ## Simulating Input Events